Double your donation

 Changing climates

 Since 2020, Nicaragua has been experiencing La Niña, the colder and wetter part of the El Niño climate pattern.
-This has resulted in higher rainfall for Nicaragua’s dry belt, and three devastating hurricanes — made more severe by climate change.
-However, La Niña is now moving into a neutral stage and probably into El Niño later this year.
+This has resulted in higher rainfall for Nicaragua’s dry belt and three devastating hurricanes — made more severe by climate change.
+However, La Niña has moved into El Niño and changing weather patterns will bring further prolonged droughts followed by flash floods.

 Fragile Water: Climate change makes it impossible to predict when the rain will come.